All Products

 PolarDB:Connect to a GDN

-A global database network (GDN) consists of multiple PolarDB for MySQL clusters that are deployed in multiple regions within a country.
-This topic describes how to view cluster endpoints of a GDN and how to connect to a GDN.
+A Global Database Network (GDN) consists of multiple PolarDB clusters that are deployed in different regions within a country.
+This topic describes how to view the cluster endpoints of a GDN and connect to the GDN.

 Endpoints of a GDN